GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 See the attributes of these layers in the [Specifications tab](./?tab=specifications).

-#### DEA Intertidal tidal spread (ta_spread)
+#### Tidal spread (ta_spread)

-The tidal spread dataset provides the percentage of the full astronomical tidal range observed by the time series of satellite observations at each pixel (see Figure 5a).
+The percentage of the full astronomical tidal range observed by the time series of satellite observations at each pixel (see Figure 5a).
 DEA Intertidal Spread takes the concept of satellite tide bias, introduced in Bishop-Taylor et al (2019), and applies it at a pixel scale to demonstrate the fraction of the full tide range that was sensor observed during the analysis epoch at that location.
 In this work, the astronomical tide range is defined as that modelled by the [Ensemble Tidal Modelling](#ensemble-tidal-modelling) approach.

-#### DEA Intertidal low tide offset (ta_offset_low)
+#### Low tide offset (ta_offset_low)

-The low tide offset dataset quantifies the proportion of the lowest tides not observed at any time during the analysis epoch by satellites at each pixel (as a percentage of the astronomical tide range).
+The proportion of the lowest tides not observed at any time during the analysis epoch by satellites at each pixel (as a percentage of the astronomical tide range).
 It is calculated by measuring the offset between the lowest astronomical tide (LAT) and the lowest satellite-observed tide (LOT; see Figure 5b).
 A high value indicates that DEA Intertidal datasets may not map the lowest regions of the intertidal zone.

-#### DEA Intertidal high tide offset (ta_offset_high)
+#### High tide offset (ta_offset_high)

-The high tide offset dataset quantifies the proportion of the highest tides not observed at any time during the analysis epoch by satellites at each pixel (as a percentage of the astronomical tide range).
+The proportion of the highest tides not observed at any time during the analysis epoch by satellites at each pixel (as a percentage of the astronomical tide range).
 It is calculated by measuring the offset between the highest astronomical tide (HAT) and the highest satellite-observed tide (HOT; see Figure 5c).
 A high value indicates that DEA Intertidal datasets may not map the highest regions of the intertidal zone.

 :::{figure} /_files/dea-intertidal/tidalattributes.*
 :alt: Tidal Attributes Description Figure